jfarmer/project-js-textalyze/README.md

 Lucky for us, JavaScript comes with a built-in function to help us:
 [String.prototype.toLowerCase][docs-javascript-string-tolowercase].

-Integrate this function into current program so that the `Map` of results contains, e.g.,
+Integrate this function into current program so that the `Object` of results contains, e.g.,

 ```javascript